We want to be Scotland’s most helpful factor and our Written Statement is key to telling you what that means.

 We charge a 12% project management fee for these projects.

-Our repairs service is delivered by City Building (Glasgow) in the west of Scotland and Dunedin Canmore’s Property Services Team in the east.
+Our repairs service is delivered by City Building (Glasgow) in the west of Scotland and Dunedin Canmore’s Property Services Team in the east, and Dumfries and Galloway’s Property Services Team in the south.

 Both City Building Glasgow and Dunedin Canmore have been independently accredited by Customer Service Excellence for the quality and standard of their services.